 Be aware that some VPN services such as NordVPN offer a preconfigured Tor over VPN setup.
 While this is definitely convenient, some security experts worry that this approach could make you vulnerable to timing attacks run by your VPN service.

-Whether this is a realistic worry or not, the safest approach is to set up the VPN normally and simply launch the Tor browser after the VPN connection is established.
+Whether this is a real worry or not, the safest approach is to set up the VPN normally and simply launch the Tor browser after the VPN connection is established.

 Here are a few VPNs that we can recommend for using with Tor: